alexcumplido/yoga-api/README.md

 - `https://yoga-api-nzy4.onrender.com/v1` -- Render deployment url (nothing there)
 - `/api` -- get the base url
 - `/categories` -- get all categories
-- `/categories/:id` -- get a category by id
+- `/categories?id=value&name=value` -- get a category by id or name
-- `/categories/name/:name` -- get a category by name
+- `/categories?id=value&level=value` -- get a category by id filtering its poses by level
 - `/poses` -- get all poses
-- `/poses/:id` -- get a pose by id
-- `/poses/name/:name` -- get a pose by name (name must be in english not in sanskrit)
+- `/poses?id=value&name=value` -- get a pose by id or name
-- `/poses?level=difficulty` -- get poses by level by query param: beginner, intermediate, expert
+- `/poses?level=value` -- get poses by level
-- `/poses?category=name&level=beginner` -- get poses by difficulty in a named category
-- `/poses?sort=true` -- get all poses sorted alphabetically by english name

 \*nothing is case-sensitive